Built-in System Access Control#

 Multiple system access control implementations may be configured at once

-configuration property.
+using the access-control.config-files configuration property.
 It should

 contain a comma separated list of the access control property files to use

-(rather than the default etc/access-control.properties
+(rather than the default etc/access-control.properties).

 Presto offers the following built-in plugins: